Lotiq/SMART_Wire/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Shape Memory Alloy Resistance Tracking (S.M.A.R.T.) library for Arduino, which currently uses DPM8600 series power converter to activate NiTi-based wires.
-This library was made for individuals without an extensive technical background or experience with Shape Memory (SM) materials.
-This library is made to be versatile and straightforward enough to accomadate many of hobbyists' projects.
-Additionally, information on the wires, applications and fabrication techniques for SM alloy related projects are given below.
+Shape Memory Alloy Resistance Tracking (S.M.A.R.T.)
+Wire is a library for Arduino, which uses DPM8600 series power converter to activate NiTi-based wires.
+This library was made for individuals without an extensive technical background or experience with Shape Memory materials.
+This library is versatile and straightforward enough to accommodate many of hobbyists' projects.
+Additionally, this library serves a purpose of collecting and organizing information about fabrication, usage, examples and tips regarding Shape Memory wires in one place.

 ### What Are Shape Memory Wires